 Recent headlines have been telling us something many of us already knew: work burnout is a big problem.
 Why is it news now, though?

-The World Health Organization (WHO) recently recommended a diagnostic code specifically addressing the distress that so many go through at work – “Work Burnout“.
+The World Health Organization (WHO) recently assigned a code for a diagnosis of “work burnout”.
 This term appears in the International Classification of Diseases, 11th revision (ICD-11), which will go into effect in 2022.

 The ICD is a standardized system of communicating diagnoses among medical professionals all around the world, regardless of spoken language.
 It is updated periodically to reflect greater understanding of medical and psychological conditions, as well as factors that influence health.

 What It Means